ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning.md

 #### Optimistic Initialization

-The idea here is to initialize all the action value functions to a value $r_max$ which is the maximum possible reward obtainable.
+The idea here is to initialize all the action value functions to a value $r_{max}$ which is the maximum possible reward obtainable.
 This then biases the system to visit states it hasn't visited before since they're initialized with a high Q value.

 #### Intrinsic Motivation